Vayel/go-make/README.md

 	instruction2
 ```

-And all the dependencies must create a file of the same name.
+And all the rules must create a file of the same name.